ePages-de/epages-devportal/_posts/2021/2021-02-XX-pdf-generation-with-java.md

 ### Layout

-> (OpenHtmlToPdf) not a web browser.
+> (OpenHtmlToPdf) is not a web browser.
 Specifically, it does not run javascript or implement many modern standards such as flex and grid layout.

 Even though the [README file](https://github.com/danfickle/openhtmltopdf) of OpenHtmlToPdf states that they are "not a web browser", they are pretty close to it.
 They support a very wide range of CSS features.
-So much so, that it rather feels like an exception when something is missing.
+So much so that it rather feels like an exception when something is missing.

-E.g., for the metadata sections on the header of the first page of the documents, we are using absolute positioning like this:
+For the metadata sections on the header of the first page of the documents, we are for example using absolute positioning like this:

 ```css
 #foo {